Skip to main content

 Run it! 🏃♂️

 Open client.ts.
-After your COUNTER address, add the following code:
+After your COUNTER address and helper function, add the following code:

 console.log(pg.wallet.publicKey.toString(), "saying hello:");